 - Are lactating.

-- Have minor acute illnesses (diarrhea or mild upper respiratory tract infections, with or without fever)
+- Have minor acute illnesses (diarrhoea or mild upper respiratory tract infections, with or without fever)

 - Are immunocompromised, either from disease or medication.
 However, vaccine efficacy might be less